Hou-Lab-CSHL/cheese3d/README.md

 ```
 Open the `demo.ipynb` notebook and run start to finish.

-## DeepLabCut configuration
+## How to use DeepLabCut with Cheese3D

+Cheese3D is designed to integrate with the existing DeepLabCut framework.
-To train a DeepLabCut model on your own facial movement videos, please use the following project configuration parameters to match Cheese3D:
+To train a DeepLabCut model on your own facial movement videos, follow [the single
+animal user guide](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html#deeplabcut-user-guide-for-single-animal-projects) from DeepLabCut.

+When you reach [Step B "Configuring the Project"](https://deeplabcut.github.io/DeepLabCut/docs/standardDeepLabCut_UserGuide.html#b-configure-the-project), adjust your configuration file using the Cheese3D template below.
+Proceed with the rest of the guide.

 ```yaml
 # note that unspecified parameters are free to be set by the user
 numframes2pick: 5